Development Guide

 Testing

-We provide a sandbox environment for testing your integration without making real phone calls:
+We provide a sandbox environment for testing your integration without making real phone calls:- No real calls are made

 - No charges are incurred